WUTIF

 How and when can investors sell their shares?

 There is no mandatory hold period on shares that are purchased.
-Although investors are free to sell their shares (subject to Securities regulations) the Fund does not trade on a public stock exchange.
-Instead, WUTIF, like many similar VCC funds will offer investors redemption privileges after 5 years at the "net asset value" per share.
-Note: the 5 year period is counted from the date that investors' funds are invested in eligible businesses.
-Therefore, investors should allow approximately 6 years for redemption eligibility.
-Investors will be notified by email when redemptions are possible.
+Although investors are free to sell their shares at any time (subject to Securities regulations), WUTIF does not trade on a public stock exchange.
+Instead, WUTIF offers investors redemption privileges after five years or whenever there are liquidity events within the Fund’s portfolio.